VincentVanCode101/GoCrawlDeepl/README.md

 - idk if xclip if available on windows
 - idk if xclip if available on MacOS, I think it can be installed... i could just change the `run.sh` and remove the xclip-call, but I do not want to because my i3wm bind command would get cluttered ;)
+... okay i changed my mind and will do it

 # Note for future Chris that still uses i3: